samzshi0529/HanziNLP/README.md

 ### Installation and Usage

 Getting started with HanziNLP is as simple as executing a single command!
-Install the package using pip and embark on your NLP adventures with Chinese and English text:

 ```python
 pip install HanziNLP